-You may withdraw some or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
-If you withdraw

-Contract Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may apply.
-Withdrawals taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
-If the Contract is taxqualified, generally all withdrawals are treated as distributions of earnings.
+Withdrawals You may withdraw some or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
+A withdrawal charge and/or a Market Value Adjustment may apply.
+For federal income tax purposes, distributions or withdrawals taken prior to the Payout Start Date are generally considered to come from the earnings in the Contract first.
+If the Contract is tax-qualified, generally all withdrawals are treated as distributions of earnings.
 Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 59 1⁄2, may be subject to an additional 10% federal tax penalty.